North Carolina Senior Assistance Programs, Benefits, and Grants (2026)

 Lifeline phone/internet discount

-Important: The federal Affordable Connectivity Program (ACP) stopped accepting new enrollments and ended most benefits in 2024 unless renewed by Congress.
-Check the FCC ACP page for updates.
-Ask providers about low‑cost options like Spectrum Internet Assist (Spectrum) or similar programs.
+Important (ACP): The FCC’s guidance states the Affordable Connectivity Program (ACP) has ended.
+If you previously received ACP, ask your provider about low-cost internet options and any hardship programs they offer.
 For details on combining Lifeline with low-cost internet plans and energy help, utility bill assistance for seniors breaks down current income limits and application timelines.

 Utility company programs